home-assistant/home-assistant.io/source/_components/nest.markdown

 The `nest` sensor platform lets you monitor sensors connected to your [Nest](https://nest.com) devices.

 <p class='note'>
-The sensors will be setup if the `nest` component is configured and the required configuration for the `nest sensor` is set.
+The sensors will be setup if the `nest` integration is configured and the required configuration for the `nest sensor` is set.
 </p>

 ## {% linkable_title Configuration %}